nollettecs/datafun-05-sql/README.md

 # datafun-05-sql

 ## Module 5 Repository
+Module 5: We will use python and SQL to create and manage a database, perform various SQL operations, inlcuding joins, filters, and aggregations.

+Author: Cole Nollette
+Date: 2/6/24
+Title: Datafun-05-sql

 ### Steps to create project
 1. Start a new project in GitHub and clone down into VS Code